 For further information on this topic, please contact::

 or by mail:

-ICAO, Air Transport Bureau, Economic Analysis and Policy (EAP) Section
+ICAO, Air Transport Bureau, Aviation Data and Analysis (ADA) Section